blakkan/blakkan.github.io/_posts/2015-03-15-FilmoreFishHatchery.md

 ![Fish near the surface](/images/filmore_fish_hatchery/fish2.png){: .dropshadow }

-There is a real feeding frenzy when pellets hit the water.
+And splash in a feeding frenzy when pellets hit the water.

 ![Fish eating](/images/filmore_fish_hatchery/fish3.png){: .dropshadow }

 There's a variety of equipment to be seen.
+There's no interpretive display, but this looks like an electric water pump with a gasoline (or diesel) backup.
+Classic mid-century modern industrial design?
+Or weather-worn, junky-looking industrial equipment?
+Maybe both.

 ![Pump](/images/filmore_fish_hatchery/pump.png){: .dropshadow }

-Just outside the fenced area the outflow has created a small oasis populated by waterfowl.
-An eager welcoming committee for any escaped fish, or any other small creatures living on the nutriant flow from the hatchery.
+The other side of the fence the hatchery outflow has created a small oasis.
+The waterfowl make an eager welcoming committee for any escaped fish, or any other small creatures living on the nutriant flow from the hatchery.

 ![Waterfowl](/images/filmore_fish_hatchery/waterfowl.png){: .dropshadow }